 Let's say you pay for a 1-night stay at a Hilton hotel for $200 with your Hilton Honors credit card.

-With the base Hilton Honors Amex which comes with automatic Silver status, you'll earn 2,000 base points + 400 bonus points (Silver status) + 1,400 points (7x points from the credit card) for a total of 3,800 Hilton points.
+With Hilton Honors American Express Card *Rates and Fees; terms apply you get automatic Silver status.
+You'll earn 2,000 base points + 400 bonus points (Silver status) + 1,400 points (7x points from the credit card) for a total of 3,800 Hilton points.

-The Hilton Honors Amex Aspire card gives the biggest bonus and comes with automatic Diamond status.
+The Hilton Honors American Express Aspire Card card gives the biggest bonus and comes with automatic Diamond status.
 You'll earn 2,000 base points + 4,000 bonus points (Diamond status) + 2,800 points (14x points from the credit card) for a total of 8,800 Hilton points.

 With all but the no annual fee version of the Hilton Honors card, you'll earn enough for a free night stay at the lowest tier of Hilton properties which require at least 5,000 points.